 This is the most common way that founders, especially first-time founders, attempt to put together their pitch deck.
 The use-case often looks like this: 1) Apply to pitch at a pitch competition or reach out to an investor group, 2) Get accepted, get excited and celebrate your inevitable success, 3) Wait until the night before the event to google “what is a pitch deck?” and try to put one together yourself in a mad-2am-rush.

-For competitions and when seeking investment, many founders are thinking about opting for a DIY approach to their pitch deck creation.
+For competitions and when seeking investment, many founders are thinking about opting for a DIY approach to their pitch deck design.
 This is the most time consuming option, but also the cheapest.
 You can accomplish it for free, or with only the minimal cost of stock photos.
-But keep in mind that researching how to put together a pitch deck, iterating on your content, and learning to use the tools and struggling to design a professional pitch deck on your own can take upwards of 50 to 100+ hours to complete.
+But keep in mind that researching what goes in a pitch deck, iterating on your content, and learning to use presentation design tools and struggling to design a professional pitch deck on your own can take upwards of 50 to 100+ hours to complete.
 There is a lot of starting from scratch here, and a lot that depends on you and your skill set.
 The effectiveness and design quality are unclear because they are very dependent on these factors.

-If you are a professional designer, or have a keen design eye and skillsets in design tools, you may be more well equipped to handle the task of putting together your pitch deck.
-On the otherhand, many founders struggle with getting up to a 30,000 foot view on their company and telling their story the way an investor would find enticing.
+If you are a professional designer, or have a keen design eye and skillsets in design tools, you may be more well equipped to handle the task of putting together your own pitch deck.
+Even with design skills, many founders struggle with getting up to a 30,000 foot view on their company and telling their story the way an investor would find enticing.
 So if you are a first time founder and/or a technical founder, or someone with limited design skills , working with an expert may be a better option.

 Use a Template

-An attractive option for the founder DIY-ing their own pitch deck is the pitch deck template.
-There are many of these floating around on the web.
+A seemingly attractive option for the founder DIY-ing their own pitch deck is the pitch deck template.
+There are many of these floating around on the internet.
 In fact, we have a whole blog post on pitch deck templates.
 We even have a free template you can download there.
-But, the problem with using a template is that while they are free, they do not provide enough direction to ensure your deck is effective.
-The often stale set of common slides will be an OK place to start, but they will not help you shine on their own.
+But, the problem with using a template is that while they are free or very lost cost, they do not provide enough direction to ensure your deck is effective.
+The stale set of common slides will be an OK place to start, but they will not help you shine on their own.
 Along the same lines, pitch deck templates utilize pre-designed slide options–some more tailored than others–that you can “input” your content into and customize.

 General Designer Contractor